daniel173087/data-pipeline/README.md

 # Disaster Response Pipeline Project

+## Code functionality
+On my local machine any script runs correctly.
+I put photos of my Terminal in the folder 'for-mentor' for reference.
+I don't know what to change in order to run it on the machine of the mentor.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.